ossia/ossia-docs/source/index.html.md

 ```csharp
 ```
 <pre class="highlight plaintext tab-plaintext--pd">
-Units can be specified, with the @unit argument, by providing their full names.<br>
+Units can be specified, with the @unit argument, by providing their full names.<cr>
 i.e. using the syntax "category.unit"<br>
 <img src="/images/pd/unit.png" /></pre>

 <pre class="highlight plaintext tab-plaintext--pd">They can also be provided by their unit name only (unit names being unique)<br><br><img src="/images/pd/units-short.png" /></pre>

-<pre class="highlight plaintext tab-plaintext--pd">Remotes can be specified a unit belonging to the same category as the parameter's unit<br>
+<pre class="highlight plaintext tab-plaintext--pd">Remotes can be specified a unit belonging to the same category as the parameter's unit<cr>
 and they will automatically convert parameter values to/from this unit<br><br><img src="/images/pd/unit-conversion.png" /></pre>

-<pre class="highlight plaintext tab-plaintext--pd">As the type is deduced from the unit, we can omit it, or even provide the unit<br>
+<pre class="highlight plaintext tab-plaintext--pd">As the type is deduced from the unit, we can omit it, or even provide the unit<cr>
 directly under the @type attribute:<br><br><img src="/images/pd/unit-shorter.png" /></pre>

 <pre class="highlight plaintext tab-plaintext--max">
-Units can be specified, with the @unit argument, by providing their full names.<br>
+Units can be specified, with the @unit argument, by providing their full names.<cr>
 i.e. using the syntax "category.unit"<br>
 <img src="/images/max/unit.png" /></pre>

 <pre class="highlight plaintext tab-plaintext--max">They can also be provided by their unit name only (unit names being unique)<br><br><img src="/images/max/units-short.png" /></pre>

-<pre class="highlight plaintext tab-plaintext--max">Remotes can be specified a unit belonging to the same category as the parameter's unit<br>
+<pre class="highlight plaintext tab-plaintext--max">Remotes can be specified a unit belonging to the same category as the parameter's unit<cr>
 and they will automatically convert parameter values to/from this unit<br><br><img src="/images/max/unit-conversion.png" /></pre>

-<pre class="highlight plaintext tab-plaintext--max">As the type is deduced from the unit, we can omit it, or even provide the unit<br>
+<pre class="highlight plaintext tab-plaintext--max">As the type is deduced from the unit, we can omit it, or even provide the unit<cr>
 directly under the @type attribute:<br><br><img src="/images/max/unit-shorter.png" /></pre>

 ```javascript